tetsuo/tetsuo.github.io/articles/fp-denotational.md

     | λ x . e      // function definition
 ```

-Lambda abstractions are expressed in the form of `λx.y`, where `x` is the variable of the function and `y` is its body.

-> For practicality, λ-calculus is extended to include `+` and `-` operators in the following example.
-Also in pure lambda, all functions are [unary](https://en.wikipedia.org/wiki/Currying); there are no numbers, no operators, no booleans, no if/else, no loops, no self references, no recursions.
-But still it is _sufficiently expressive_ to compute anything a Turing machine can compute.
-[Go figure](https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis).
+For practical purposes, we'll extend lambda calculus to include addition and subtraction operators in the following examples.
+It's important to note that pure lambda calculus is inherently simpler, with only unary functions and no built-in arithmetic or control flow constructs.
+Surprisingly, even with these limitations, it's theoretically capable of computing anything a Turing machine can.

-That said, here is how we evaluate Step expressions into λ terms:
+Here, we evaluate Step expressions into λ terms to find a target position:

 ```
   S⟦Step⟧ : Pos → Pos